 Advantages of convertible securities

-The common advantages of securities which are convertible are explained underneath.
+The common advantages of securities that are convertible are explained underneath.

 - Ease of conversion: The different types of bonds and debentures which are convertible, allow their owners the chance to convert them fast and without any hassle.
 This allows them to better adapt to market conditions and in turn effectively earn more in interest payment.